CHC43115 Certificate IV in Disability

 We specialise in training people who have been out of the workforce or education for a period of time.
 Our goal is to make your training relevant, inclusive and most importantly, enjoyable and fun.

 Police Check and Working with Children Check (WWCC) – Students undertaking this course are required to provide a current Police check with no disclosures and a WWCC.
 These checks are required to meet industry standards.
 Should there be any doubt about your ability to meet this criteria, please raise your concerns with a Course Advisor prior to enrolment.
-The Course Advisor will support you to ensure your Police Check / WWCC status is verified prior to commencing your training.
+EmployEase staff will support you to ensure your police check / WWCC status is verified early in your training and prior to you commencing placement.

 Materials and Equipment: